Mexican Lentil Soup (Lentejas)

-This delicious Mexican lentil soup is vegetarian, vegan, and gluten free!
+This delicious Mexican lentil soup, also called Lentejas in Spanish, is vegetarian, vegan, and gluten free!
 The best healthy veggie soup to warm up with.
 Packed with protein, fiber, and veggies, this Mexican lentil soup is a complete one-pot meal.

 Mexican lentil soup has just the recipe to warm you up on cold nights and just might be my new favorite way to enjoy lentils.
-If you make it, be sure to tag me on Instagram @yummymummykitchen so I can see!
+Try this Lentejas recipe on your next cold-weather Taco Tuesday.

 - 2 tablespoons extra virgin olive oil